robotframework/robotframework/INSTALL.rst

 Installing Robot Framework may require administrator privileges.
 In that case select `Run as administrator` from the context menu when starting the installer.

+.. note:: Windows installers will no longer be created for upcoming Robot Framework 3.0.
+Please see `using pip`_ or `installing from source`_ for alternatives.

 Standalone JAR distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~